DXHeroes/knowledge-base-content/practices/semantic_versioning.md

 # Semantic Versioning

+## TL;DR

+Version your work or you will get lost forever in the updates!
+Semantic Versioning is a tool that you can use to version the states of your project.

 ## What Is a Semantic Versioning

 Semantic Versioning (SemVer) is the most popular system of versioning unique states of the project.
 To have a universal way of versioning helps to keep things clean and simple and to keep track of the software changes.